cloudify-cosmo/docs.getcloudify.org/content/working_with/console/default-widgets-ref.md

 ### Plugins List
 Displays a list of all the plugins uploaded to the current tenant, according to the user’s permissions, and enables their management.
 From this widget you can upload, delete, and download the plugins.

 The widget displays the following information:

-   * **Plugin Package name
+* Plugin Package name
 * Plugin Package version
 * Supported platform
 * Distribution the plugin is supported on
 * Distribute release
 * Uploaded at
-   * Creator**
+* Creator

-Upon clicking on a specific plugin, a pop up with the plugin’s id will open, allowing you to copy it to the clipboard.
+Upon hovering over ID label a pop up with the plugin’s ID will open, allowing you to copy it to the clipboard.

 ![plugins-list]( /images/ui/widgets/plugins-list.png )